 The Tanyard Branch trail follows the Tanyard (or Tan Bark) Branch, a tributary of Bolin Creek from Umstead Park west and south to the North Side Neighborhood.
 OWASA sanitary sewer lines, some of which have visible damage and are slated for rehabilitation and/or reconstruction, also occupy much of the corridor.
-The majority of the Tanyard Branch trail is quite heavily wooded; consisting primarily of disturbed Mesic Mixed Hardwood Forests dominated by American Beech, various Oak and Hickory species and Poplar.
-Other species such as Sycamore, Ironwood, and Maple exist along the stream banks.
-Particularly within Umstead Park, numerous large diameter specimen trees were observed, including several mature American Beech (Fagus grandifolia).
-A tree survey of this area should be conducted to prior to design so that disturbance to these specimens can be avoided.
-Invasive / Exotic species such as Chinese privet, Kudzu, bamboo, Wisteria and English ivy also exist, particularly in previously cleared areas utilized by OWASA.
+The Tanyard Branch trail passes through dense woods, consisting primarily of disturbed Mesic Mixed Hardwood Forests dominated by American beech, various oak and hickory species, and poplar.
+Other species such as sycamore, Ironwood, and maple, are found along the stream banks.
+Particularly within Umstead Park, numerous large diameter trees were observed, including several mature American beeches.
+A tree survey of this area should be conducted prior to design so that disturbance to these specimens can be avoided.
+Invasive / exotic species such as Chinese privet, Kudzu, bamboo, Wisteria and English ivy also exist, particularly in previously cleared areas utilized by OWASA.
 Streambed material in the Tanyard Branch typically consists of boulders, cobble, and gravel along the run of channel observed.
 Soil types as indicated on the Orange County Soil Survey include predominately Wedowee sandy loam.